Bev Perdue

 Beverly Marlene Eaves Perdue (née Moore; January 14, 1947) is an American businesswoman, politician, and member of the Democratic Party who served as the 73rd governor of North Carolina from 2009 to 2013.
-She was the first female governor of North Carolina.
+She was the first woman to serve as governor of North Carolina.

 Perdue started her political career in the 1980s, serving in the North Carolina House of Representatives.
 She then served five terms in the North Carolina Senate, before she was elected as the 32nd Lieutenant Governor of North Carolina.
+She was the first woman to serve as the state's lieutenant governor.
 Perdue was elected to the office of Governor of North Carolina in 2008 against Charlotte Mayor Pat McCrory.

 On January 26, 2012, facing sinking approval ratings, Perdue announced that she would not seek reelection in the 2012 gubernatorial election, becoming the first Democratic governor since Robert W. Scott to have served a single term, and is currently the only Democratic governor in the state's history to not seek re-election.

+Since the death of Jim Hunt in 2025, Perdue is North Carolina's oldest surviving Democratic governor.